SQL++ Support for Couchbase Transactions

 Preparation

 The worked example assumes that the supplied travel-sample bucket is installed.
-Refer to Sample Buckets for installation details.
+For more information, see Sample Buckets.

 Parameters

 If necessary, set the transaction parameters for this worked example.
-In particular, you will turn off durability for the purposes of this example, in order to make sure that there are no problems meeting the transaction durability requirements.
+In particular, turn off durability for the purposes of this example, to make sure that there are no problems meeting the transaction durability requirements.

 • Query Workbench